 Mrs. Peters has her Masters of Education and Administration.
 Her two daughters, Erin and Lindsay are now grown.
-Erin earned her Doctors of Physical Therapy from UNC and Lindsay is a licensed cosmetologist.
-She and her husband Col. Rick Peters now live with their two dogs Scottie and Max and are enjoying the empty nest.
+Erin earned her Doctors of Physical Therapy from UNC and Lindsay is a licensed CNA.
+She has 6 grandchildren who all live in the area and are or will soon be attending FCS just as their moms did so many years ago.
+Her husband Col. Rick Peters, ret.
+Now serves in the VA Hospital as a Physical Therapist.

 Mrs. Peters loves to remind people that her life's verse is Corinthians 1:25-31 because it shows us that God can take any person with a willing heart and work through them to accomplish His calling in their life.
 She is thankful and humbled that God allowed her to be part of the establishment of Fayetteville Christian School.

 Mrs. Lauri Ake joined FCS as an educational therapist in the fall of 2007.
 She worked for two years as Special Projects Coordinator before becoming the Junior High/Elementary Principal in 2009.
 As of the 2023 school year, Lauri's main focus is the Elementary School.